Top Ten answers to frequent questions we receive:

 Why are your caps more expensive than boxstore caps?

 Because we only use organically-grown space-age polymers?
-Seriously, we feel our prices are fair for what we offer: authentic vintage patches on quality caps – sewn in-house.
+Seriously, we feel our prices are fair for what we offer: authentic vintage patches on quality caps – made-to-order and sewn in-house.
 Besides being so unique and well-made, mint-condition vintage patches are many times more expensive than new patches.
 In fact, modern patches can be had for as little as forty-cents per patch when ordered in large quantities.
 Makes one wonder why big boxstores don't sell their caps for less.

 It's beyond a scientific fact: our caps will make you even more handsome than you already are.
 (Don't you just love science?)